darcien/blog/content/about.md

 - I've been working as software engineer since 2018.
 - I've been working from home since 2019.
 - I hiked [Mt.
 Semeru (3676m)](https://en.wikipedia.org/wiki/Semeru) as my first mountain, reached the top and survived!
 (Thanks KF mountaineers)
-- I used to collect games on Steam.
-At the time of writing, I have 1077 games.